CodeWithRonaldo/Guardian-AI/README.md

 | Already paused | Protocol paused flag set on-chain | 10 |

 **Default thresholds (configurable):**
-- Score ≥ 50 → Webhook alert
+- Score ≥ 50: Webhook alert
-- Score ≥ 70 → Tighten LTV on-chain
+- Score ≥ 70: Tighten LTV on-chain
-- Score ≥ 85 → Pause protocol on-chain
+- Score ≥ 85: Pause protocol on-chain

+### Autonomous LTV Restoration

+The response isn't one-directional.
+When the guardian tightens LTV, it records the pre-tighten ratio as a baseline.
+On every subsequent decision tick, if the risk score has dropped back below a safe threshold (default 40) and the protocol is not paused, the guardian autonomously restores the LTV to that baseline, with its own Claude-generated reason and its own on-chain transaction and audit entry.
+The protocol team can still intervene manually at any point via AdminCap.

 ---